bbc/news-weather-apps-playbook/testing/unit tests/kotlin.md

 We use [AssertJ](https://assertj.github.io/doc/#assertj-overview) for fluent assertions, and [Mockito Kotlin](https://github.com/nhaarman/mockito-kotlin) for working with mocks.

 ### Variable names
-We write `sut` to name the "system/subject under test" -  the class or function being tested.
+Write `sut` to name the "system/subject under test" -  the class or function being tested.

-We write `expected` to name the variable that represents what we expect a function to return - the value we want to assert against.
+Write `expected` to name the variable that represents what we expect a function to return - the value we want to assert against.

-We write `actual` to name the actual result returned by  the function that's being tested.
+Write `actual` to name the actual result returned by  the function that's being tested.

 ### Formatting